 Which magazine do I need for my 1911 style pistol?
 (FAQ Menu)

--There are 3 factors in determining which magazines will work with your pistol; pistol size, caliber, and round count.
+-There are 3 factors in determining which magazines will work with your pistol; pistol grip length, caliber, and round count.

 Once you know the pistol size, select the proper caliber and round count.
 Round count is primarily a matter of preference, but higher round count magazines are longer and will extend further out of the pistol magwell.